 The beautiful stages of the Cœur de France à Vélo itinerary

-As you leave the capital of Tours on the north bank of the river, heading for Montrichard, Vierzon and Bourges, the urban environment quickly disappears.
+As you leave the capital of Tours on the north bank of the river towards Montrichard, Vierzon and Bourges, the urban environment quickly disappears.
 To the right, the Cher, to the left, fields and woods, and in front of you… the holidays!

-After crossing the river on the bridge at Azay-sur-Cher, continue on the south bank towards Bléré, where you can eat or sleep at the campsite, but also make a short diversions to discover the Edouard André park, at Civray-de-Touraine.
+After crossing the river on the bridge at Azay-sur-Cher, continue on the south bank towards Bléré, where you can eat or sleep at the campsite, or take a short diversions to discover the Edouard André park at Civray-de-Touraine.
+In summer, you can even enjoy a swim at Bléré Plage!

 What’s next?
-The medieval town of Montrichard, then from 2025, Saint-Aignan and its famous zoo de Beauval!
-From there, join the Canal de Berry, heading for Vierzon, Bourges (its immense cathedral, the Palais Jacques Cœur…) and Montluçon.
+The medieval town of Montrichard, then from 2025, Saint-Aignan and its famous Beauval zoo!
+From there, join the Canal de Berry, heading for Vierzon, Bourges (with its immense cathedral, the Palais Jacques Cœur…) and Montluçon.

 Two major cycling loops

-In addition to a route from point A to point B, the connections of the Coeur de France à vélo itinerary to other cycle routes make it possible to plan loop holidays in Touraine, which allow you to return to your point of departure.
+As well as cycling from point A to point B, the connections between the Coeur de France à vélo itinerary and other cycle routes mean that you can plan loop trips in Touraine, enabling you to return to your point of departure.

 Example of a loop via Amboise